 - The physical and mental health of both parents

-- The wishes of the child (if they are deemed old enough)
+- The wishes of the child (if the child is deemed old enough to express a preference)

 - Whether either parent has a history of domestic violence or drug and alcohol abuse

-Call Foster McCollam today at (703) 420-7011 or contact us online to schedule a consultation with our child custody lawyers in Manassas.
+Call Foster McCollam Wright, PLLC today at (703) 420-7011 or contact us online to schedule a consultation with our child custody lawyers in Manassas.

 Types of Child Custody in Virginia

 As your representative, our Manassas child custody lawyers will work hard to help you achieve your goals.
-From assisting you with completing and filing legal paperwork to ensuring your best interests are strongly represented both in and out of the courtroom, we can do it all.
+From assisting you with completing and filing legal paperwork to ensuring your interests are represented both in and out of the courtroom; we can do it all.